prysmaticlabs/documentation/docs/prysm-usage/grafana-dashboard.md

 3. Paste the json and click the **Load** button.

-## Running nodes and validators on seperate hardware
+## Running nodes and validators on separate hardware

 For those running their node and validators on separate machines, simply modify the pasted `prometheus.yml` data from the earlier step and change any instances of `localhost` to the desired IP.
 For local networks, the _private IP_ is required.
 For connections over the internet, the _public facing IP_ will be required.